fusioncharts/dev_centre_docs/fusiontime/fusiontime-attributes.md

 ## Y Axes

-To configure the y-axis of the chart you can create the `yAxis` object under `xaxis` object.
+To configure the y-axis of the chart you can create the `yAxis` object under `dataSource` object.

 ```javascript
 new FusionCharts({